Antonino Calderone: Mafia in Catania

 While previous pentiti had all been from Palermo, Calderone described the grip of Cosa Nostra in Catania, the main city and industrial centre on Sicily's east coast.
 He testified about the relationship between the Mafia and the four Cavalieri del Lavoro (Knights of Labour) of Catania: the construction entrepreneurs Carmelo Costanzo, Francesco Finocchiaro, Mario Rendo and Gaetano Graci – who needed the mafiosi for protection.
 Construction sites of rival companies were bombed and at least one rival of Costanzo was assassinated.

 Calderone also talked about the links of Cosa Nostra with law enforcement, freemasonry, judges and politicians in Catania and the Italian government.
 "We in Catania, when we had a problem with the judiciary, we would turn to the local Masonic head.
 We knew that many magistrates were lodge members and that, thanks to the local chief, we could even interfere with ongoing criminal proceedings," Calderone said.

-The Catanese Mafia was generally able to learn about arrest warrants before they were issued and sometimes have names crossed off the list.
+The Catanese Mafia was generally able to learn about arrest warrants before they were issued and sometimes had names crossed off the list.
 When they needed a false passport they turned to ‘their’ member of parliament in Rome, Giuseppe Lupis of the small Democratic Socialist Party.
 Lupis was one of the top vote-getters in Catania.

-According to Calderone the late 1970s were a turning point in the relationship between the Mafia and politics.
+According to Calderone, the late 1970s were a turning point in the relationship between the Mafia and politics.
 The Mafia started to feel superior and politicians could not refuse requests for favours.